Beacon Hill COVID Update Listed

-Last week Beacon Hill’s weekly COVID-19 positive test rate decreased for a second week in a row after posting a 5.8 percent increase towards the end of April.
+Last week Beacon Hill’s weekly COVID-19 positive test rate decreased for a third week in a row and fell to 1 percent after posting a 5.8 percent increase towards the end of April.

 Citywide, the weekly positive test rate decreased once again.

-The BPHC data released last Friday showed Beacon Hill, Back Bay, North End, West End and Downtown had an infection rate of 621.1 cases per 10,000 residents, up 1.3 percent from the 613.3 cases per 10,000 residents reported two weeks ago.
+The BPHC data released last Friday showed Beacon Hill, Back Bay, North End, West End and Downtown had an infection rate of 625.5 cases per 10,000 residents, up 0.7 from the 621.1 cases per 10,000 residents reported two weeks ago.

 The statistics released by the BPHC as part of its weekly COVID19 report breaks down the number of cases and infection rates in each neighborhood.
 It also breaks down the number of cases by age, gender and race.

-Citywide positive cases of coronavirus increased 1 percent last week and went from 68,795 cases to 69,501 confirmed cases in a week.
-Six additional Boston residents died from the virus last week and there are now 1,370 total deaths in the city from COVID.
+Citywide positive cases of coronavirus increased less than one percent last week and went from 69,441 cases to 69,998 confirmed cases in a week.
+Four additional Boston residents died from the virus last week and there are now 1,374 total deaths in the city from COVID.